andy-goryachev/FindFiles/README.md

 ## Why

+A simple utility to search for text in folders.

 Also, this is a test bed for [FxEditor](https://github.com/andy-goryachev/FxEditor), a super-fast text editor that works with very large texts.